alexpineda/titan-reactor-official-plugins/README.md

 # Community Approved Plugins

-This repository serves as a plugin respository for Titan Reactor.
-It provides a place for us to approve plugins for a certain level of quality for the community.

-Code for the plugins does not need to live in this repository although that is an option that is available to developers.
+Your plugin is **NOT** required to be in this repository.
+You are free to publish your plugin to `npm` without prior approval.
+This repository simply aims to be a service to make publishing easier.

 ## Adding your plugin

 1) Create a **Pull Request**
-2) If including your files in this repository, make sure they live in their own unique directory and that it follows the standards found in the [CREATING PLUGINS](https://github.com/imbateam-gg/titan-reactor/blob/dev/CREATING_PLUGINS.md) documentation.
+2) Make sure your plugin lives in their own unique directory and that it follows the standards found in the [CREATING PLUGINS](https://github.com/imbateam-gg/titan-reactor/blob/dev/CREATING_PLUGINS.md) documentation.
-3) If your plugin lives elsewhere, Titan Reactor supports the same repositories that NPM does, including github / gitlab repos and npm packages.
-4) In the PR make sure to include your plugin repository url to `plugins.json`
+3) Once approved, your plugin will be published to npm under the **@titan-reactor-community** scope.

 ## Running these plugins